redhat-appstudio/application-service/docs/kcp.md

 ## Prereqs

 - Access to a hosted KCP environment
-- An active KCP workspace, with an OpenShift-based `WorkloadCluster` inside it.
+- An active KCP workspace, with an OpenShift-based `SyncTarget` inside it.

 ## Before Deployment